EDWIN KENNEBECK PAPERS

 Series 7: "Leap" Manuscript Drafts, 1989-1990 (7 folders), contains many versions and revisions of the manuscript for another unpublished play.
 The play revolves around the marriage of Jack and Laura, and the many complications involved in the process, such as illegitimate children, inheritance, and old loves reappearing.
 The drafts generally progress towards a more polished version of the play, but no definitively finished draft exists in the series.

-Series 8, Play Manuscripts, 1942-1995, n.d.: Complete and incomplete play manuscripts arranged chronologically.
-They include both one-act and multiple-act plays.
+Series 8, Play Manuscripts, 1942-1995, undated, contains complete and incomplete play manuscripts (one-act an multiple-act) arranged chronologically.

 Series 9: Original Poetry and Art Sketches, 1942-1972, contains poems, drawings, and sketches.
 This series is the smallest in the collection, consisting of a half-box worth of material, arranged by type of document and then chronologically.